 Mustang is one of the most fascinating regions of Nepal boarding with Tibet, inhabited mainly of Tibetan origin.
 Due to its sensitivity, the entire region of Mustang has been categorized into Lower Mustang and Upper Mustang.
-And the Upper Mustang has been declared a restricted area for travelers, which means they require a special permit to travel to the Upper Mustang area.
+Upper Mustang has been declared a restricted area for travelers, which means they require a special permit to travel to the Upper Mustang area.

-- 05 May 2024 Tiji Festival in Lo-Mangthang (1st day)
+- 24 May 2025 Tiji Festival in Lo-Mangthang (1st day)

-- 06 May 2024 Tiji Festival in Lo-Mangthang (2nd day)
+- 25 May 2025 Tiji Festival in Lo-Mangthang (2nd day)

-- 07 May 2024 Tiji Festival in Lo-Mangthang (3rd day)
+- 26 May 2025 Tiji Festival in Lo-Mangthang (3rd day)

-History Of Tiji Festival
+History Of the Tiji Festival

 Upper Mustang Tiji Festival Trek is one of the most fabulous trekking itineraries, which is compiled with two programs at a time.
 Travelers can trek to the Upper Mustang region throughout the year but to witness the Tiji festival is something different.
 Tiji is a 3-day festival that is observed in Lo-Manthang the capital city of Upper Mustang.